Cloyne House Policies

 - Bidders that take longer than 5 minutes may be skipped

-- Members nervous about room bids can email House Manager and Facilities Manager to setup a meeting where they may be given extra time
+- Members nervous about room bids can email House Coordinator and Facilities Coordinator to setup a meeting where they may be given extra time

 - Members should attend room bids

 - If a person is not at room bids (and cannot be reached to make a decision) involved members have 5 minutes to reach that member before we proceed w/ the next bidder